 Some people who have a history of substance abuse and addiction may have trouble controlling their kratom use.
 If that's you and you've been clean and sober for a long time, you might want to stay away from kratom.
 However, there are thousands of reports of people trading their active addictions from prescription-and-illegal drugs to kratom – and very happily.

-Most people who take kratom do not experience any serious side effects.
+Most people who take kratom do not experience any serious unwanted effects.
 However, some people have experienced the following: nausea, upset stomach, insomnia, anxiety, dizziness, loss of appetite, constipation, and itching.3

 Kratom dosage